MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     │ 80016  103272      4 │
     =#

-Aggregate queries, such as `Unique` can be used in macro form as functions with no arguments, such as `unique()`.
+Aggregate queries, such as `Unique` can be used as functions with no arguments, such as `unique()`.
 Within a block, the semicolon can also be used for query composition.

     @query chicago begin
                department; filter(count(employee)>2)